EricGoldwein/pbjbeta/README.md

 ## Development

 This is a beta version of the application.
 Please report any issues on GitHub.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.